Safwat Marzouk, PhD

-Safwat Marzouk grew up where the interfaith dialogue among Christians, Jews, and Muslims influences daily life.
-As a Christian in Egypt, Safwat focused on study of the Old Testament to better understand God’s vision of shalom.
-His studies at Princeton concluded with his dissertation, “‘Not a Lion, but a Dragon,’ The Monstrification of Egypt in the Book of Ezekiel.”
-Safwat is an ordained member of The Synod of the Nile, a counterpart to the Presbyterian Church, and he was a pastor in Egypt and also while completing doctoral studies.
-In addition, he has been an adjunct professor Saint Joseph’s University, Philadelphia, Pa., and teaching fellow at Princeton.
-His love of teaching, pastoral heart, and scholarly curiosity foster classroom discussions that bring compelling insights to ancient texts.
+Safwat Marzouk, PhD, grew up where interfaith dialogue among Christians, Jews and Muslims influences daily life.
+As a Christian in Egypt, he focused on studying the Old Testament to better understand God’s vision of shalom.
+An ordained member of The Synod of the Nile (a counterpart to the Presbyterian Church), Safwat was a pastor in Egypt and also while completing a doctoral program at Princeton Theological Seminary.
+His studies concluded with his dissertation, “Not a Lion, but a Dragon”: The Monstrification of Egypt in the Book of Ezekiel.
+He was a teaching fellow at Princeton and has been an adjunct professor at Saint Joseph’s University, Philadelphia, Pennsylvania.
+His love of teaching, his pastoral heart and scholarly curiosity foster classroom discussions that bring compelling insights to ancient texts.

-What students can expect in my courses
+What can students expect in your classroom?

 In many of my classes, I ask students to write and present on the topic, “My embodiment as a theologian,” describing their background as they read the Bible and think theologically.
 This assignment raises students’ awareness of the context from which they read the Bible and helps them name the contributions they make and the obstacles they face as they enter into this learning community.
 They also become aware of where their classmates are coming from, which strengthens the intercultural competence of everyone involved.